Control Flow Prediction

 Backwards Taken, Forwards Not Taken

-The BTB size is parameterizable from the YAML file, which specifies the size of the BTB data in bytes.
-The BTB tag is also parameterizable, but is not yet exposed in the YAML file.
-It currently defaults to 8 bits of tag used to prevent aliasing.
+The BTB size is parameterizable from the YAML file, which specifies the size of the BTB data in bytes (interpreted as bytes of target address, used to calculate SETS).
+The BTB tag size is also parameterizable, but is not yet exposed in the YAML file.
+It currently defaults to 8 bits of tag.

 In the 1-bit configuration, the state machine instead simply updates to match the incoming branch update.